prithvish774848474/stopWatch/README.md

 I have build a Stopwatch that will help you to track the time taken to do a certain activity.
-I have build this Web Application in React JS using Vite tool.
+I have build this Web Application in React JS using Vite tool. <br/>
+The link to my Stopwatch Application is https://prithvish774848474.github.io/stopWatch/

 # React + Vite